PRIO criteria for phase-out substances and priority risk-reduction substances

 Allergenic

 (Skin Sens.
-1/1B, H317: May cause an allergic skin reaction.)
+1/1B, H317: May cause an allergic skin reaction)

 Carcinogenic

 (Carc.
-2, H351: Suspected of causing cancer.)
+2, H351: Suspected of causing cancer)

 Environmentally hazardous long-term effects

-(Aquatic chronic 1, H410: Very toxic to aquatic life with long lasting effects.)
+(Aquatic chronic 1, H410: Very toxic to aquatic life with long lasting effects)

-(Aquatic chronic 4, H413: May cause long lasting harmful effects to aquatic life.)
+(Aquatic chronic 4, H413: May cause long lasting harmful effects to aquatic life)

 Mutagenic

 (Muta.
-2, H341: Suspected of causing genetic defects.)
+2, H341: Suspected of causing genetic defects)

 Very high acute toxicity

 (Acute Tox.
-1 / 2, H300: Fatal if swallowed.)
+1 or 2, H300: Fatal if swallowed)

 (Acute Tox.
-1 / 2, H310: Fatal in contact with skin.)
+1 or 2, H310: Fatal in contact with skin)

 (Acute Tox.
-1 / 2, H330: Fatal if inhaled.)
+1 or 2, H330: Fatal if inhaled)

-(STOT SE 1, H370: Cause damage to organs.)
+(STOT SE 1, H370: Cause damage to organs)

 Toxic to reproduction

 (Repr.
-2, H361: Suspected of damaging fertility or the unborn child.)
+2, H361: Suspected of damaging fertility or the unborn child)

 (Lact.
-H362: May cause harm to breast-fed children.)
+H362: May cause harm to breast-fed children)

 Specific target organ toxicity after repeated exposure

-(STOT RE 1, H372: Causes damage to organs through prolonged or repeated exposure.)
+(STOT RE 1, H372: Causes damage to organs through prolonged or repeated exposure)